shlomigispan/My-Final-Project-INT/README.md

 5. copy only the war file to docker container
 6. push the image to dokcer hub repo
 7. send me the repo details in slack

+The solution for module 4 is in: https://hub.docker.com/r/shlomigis/final-project-module-4/tags

 ## module 5- docker compose
 1. build docker compose file and deploy wordpress and mysql at the same time
 2. put the compose in your infra repo from module 3 and pull request to dev - and review to trainer